adopted-ember-addons/ember-data-model-fragments/README.md

 This package provides support for sub-models that can be treated much like `belongsTo` and `hasMany` relationships are, but whose persistence is managed completely through the parent object.

-:warning: This project is not compatible with Ember Data past v1.0.0-beta.18 yet.

 :warning: This project is not compatible with Ember Data v1.0.0-beta.12, due to a bug in that version.
 Use the following table to decide which version of this project to use with your app: